When In-Laws Join the Family Business

 You noticed it before you could name it.

 A purchase that appeared on the books you didn't approve.
-An employee who came to you confused about something your mother-in-law told them.
+A non-family employee who came to you confused about something your mother-in-law told them.
 A subcontractor getting direction from someone who wasn't supposed to be giving it.
 Nothing explosive.
 Just a slow leak — decisions getting made around you instead of with you.

 And I already know what you told yourself about why you haven't said anything yet.